josephbcasey/NOAA-normals-data/README.md

-# NOAA 1991-2020 Climate Normals Data
+# NOAA 1991-2020 Daily Climate Normals Data
-Temperature and precipitation data from NOAA climate normals 1991-2020 in an SQLite3 database.
+Daily temperature and precipitation data from NOAA climate normals 1991-2020 in an SQLite3 database.

 The National Centers for Environmental Information (NCEI) and the National Oceanic and Atmospheric Administration (NOAA) publish climate data in various formats.